top of page

 Author Ryûnosuke Akutagawa, who wrote the novels that inspired the film (Rashômon, 1914, and In A Grove, 1922), directly inspired the narrative play displayed by Kurosawa.
 In this sense, he didn't really come up with anything unique.

 In addition, it is no secret that Kurosawa was heavily influenced by American cinema.
 This is arguably part of the reason many of his samurai films became so accessible globally.
-It is also why many Japanese film critics voiced their dislike of Rashomon and its non-Japaneseness.
+It is also why many Japanese film critics voiced their dislike of Rashômon and its "non-Japaneseness".

-Final Verdict | Rashomon Review
+Final Verdict | Rashômon Review

-The unique nature of Rashomon stems from the blending of two main sources of inspiration: Japanese traditional literature on the one hand and American contemporary cinema on the other.
+The unique nature of Rashômon stems from the blending of two main sources of inspiration: Japanese traditional literature on the one hand and American contemporary cinema on the other.
 In the hands of a truly inspired director, these influences were mixed and made into a film that beat all odds.

 Kurosawa's play with timelines was ahead of its time.
 Arguably, time is the key factor that made the film stand the test of time.

-One thing is certain: Rashomon will never go out of style.
+One thing is certain: Rashômon will never go out of style.
 Against expectations, it grabbed the world's attention and forever changed Japanese cinema.
 It is essential viewing for anyone interested in the history of Japanese cinema.
 A better introduction to classic Japanese films can hardly be found.

 References

-Journal of Japanese and Korean Cinema: Film style and narration in Rashomon
+Journal of Japanese and Korean Cinema: Film style and narration in Rashômon

 Sesonske, Alexander: Rashomon